nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 1. Log into your repeater via your companion node
 2. Go to **Settings** tab → Scroll to **Sync Clock** → Tap it
 3. Wait for green success notification

+Once logged in and the clock is synced go to the `>_` - **`Command Line`** tab and enter the commands from the profiles below with your chosen repeater profile and common settings.
+Copy and paste each line and send.
+Wait up to 30 seconds to see an `OK` response - if no response then resend command.

 📺 [Watch: More about repeaters (video, 11:18)](https://youtu.be/t1qne8uJBAc?t=678)